Indigenous Awareness: NAIDOC Week Speakers 2024

 NAIDOC Week Keynote Speakers

-ICMI collaborates with many inspiring Indigenous Australian speakers and performers with a wealth of knowledge, stories and talents to share.
-Reconciliation is built on respect, and one way of showing respect is by acknowledging the deep ties that Aboriginal and Torres Strait Islander people have to the land, their authority on cultural practices and through listening to Indigenous Australian speakers on how the future of reconciliation should look.
+ICMI collaborates with many inspiring diversity and inclusion speakers, including Indigenous Australian speakers and performers with a wealth of knowledge, stories and talents to share.
+Reconciliation is built on respect.
+Acknowledging the deep ties that Aboriginal and Torres Strait Islander people have to the land is one great way of showing respect.
+Equally important is respecting their authority on cultural practices and listening to Indigenous speakers on how the future of reconciliation should look.
+Start the process by engaging one of our NAIDOC Week speakers 2024.

 Why have an Indigenous Australian speaker at your event?

 Firstly, it’s important to centre those with lived experience in any program or event about Australia’s traditional custodians.
-A welcome to country performed by an Indigenous Australian means you can rest easy knowing you have been formally invited to share the land your event is being held on.
 Nobody but an Aboriginal or Torres Strait Islander person can perform a welcome to country, although you can perform an acknowledgement of country instead.

 Many of Australia’s best known sporting personalities, for example, happen to be of Aboriginal or Torres Strait Islander background.
-They are invaluable speakers at events focused on sport, diversity, inclusion and are excellent Indigenous guest speakers.
+These invaluable speakers can share insights focused on sport, diversity, inclusion at your event.

 Sean Choolburra, proud Girramay, Kalkadoon, Pitta Pitta and Gugu Yalanji man, is one of Australia’s most popular and versatile Indigenous Australian performers and comedians.
 His long-standing career in the entertainment industry has seen him perform for the likes of the Dalai Lama and Prince Charles, host his own TV series and even feature on Playschool!
 At the heart of all Sean does is his passion to share his culture and make people laugh.
 He infuses both of these elements into all of his performances to make his shows memorable, educational and unique.

-Another brilliant NAIDOC Week speaker is Australian music icon and Aboriginal and Torres Strait Islander advocate Christine Anu.
+Another brilliant option for NAIDOC Week speakers 2024 is Australian music icon and Aboriginal and Torres Strait Islander advocate Christine Anu.
 With a 27-year career spanning across radio, music, stage and screen, she is one of Australia’s most popular recording artists and the winner of numerous awards.
 A celebrated national treasure, Christine uses her voice and reputation to spread a message of unity and hope.
 Christine is one of ICMI’s best diversity and inclusion keynote speakers and speaks with authority and humour.

 Noel Pearson of the Guugu Yimidhirr community is another prominent Indigenous speaker and activist.
 Noel is a lawyer, academic, and land rights advocate with a career in activism and political reform that spans decades.
 He is also the founder of the Cape York Institute for Policy and Leadership, an organisation that promotes economic and social development of Cape York.
 Noel Pearson is a captivating speaker who has a wealth of knowledge to share about ongoing legal and political battles faced by the Indigenous community.